krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 This class diagram provides a structured view of the KYC system, showing how different entities interact and their roles in the KYC process.

-## Integrations and Community Support
+## Leveraging Integrations and Community Support with Mermaid.js

 Mermaid.js benefits from a strong ecosystem and community support, as highlighted on its integrations and community page.
 This robust ecosystem includes integrations with numerous platforms and tools, making it versatile and accessible across different workflows: